-- Multi-modal presentation - Report or Response to Stimulus Exam
+- Report - Response to Stimulus Exam

 This subject will appeal to students who want to explore and care about the world we live in.
 An understanding of cause and effect and communication of these processes.

 Mining, Tourism/Travel Industry, Surveying Assistance, Draftsperson, Park Ranger, Forestry, Farm Management, Plant Nursery and Landscaping, Environmental Management, Water Management, Environmental Science, Marine Science, Landscape Architecture, Town Planning, National Parks And Wildlife, Zoology, Meteorology, Cartography, Foreign Affairs and Trade, Journalism, Anthropologist, Primary and Secondary Teaching.